aws/aws-toolkit-common/telemetry/telemetryformat.md

     createTime?: Date
     // Value based on unit and call type, value?: number
-    // The AWS Region associated with a metric awsAccount?: string
+    // The AWS account ID associated with a metric awsAccount?: string
     // The AWS Region associated with a metric awsRegion?: string